FA Cup fifth round draw: Chelsea to face Man Utd | Goal.com

 Bristol City will face either Shrewsbury or Wolves, who needed a stoppage-time equaliser to secure a replay against the League One side on Saturday.

-Watford also face an away trip in round five, against either League One Portsmouth or Championship QPR.
+Watford also face an away trip in round five, against either Portsmouth or QPR.

 Derby, who needed a late goal to squeeze past Accrington in round four, face a trip to Brighton or West Brom in the last 16.